Pair QuizHack

-Use QuizHack to keep Google Classroom coursework, class notes, and AI follow-up help in the same workflow so assignments feel faster and easier to review.
+Use QuizHack to keep Google Classroom assignments, classwork, notes, and AI chat in the same workflow.

 Google Classroom often feels lighter than some other platforms, but assignments can still become messy when the study process spreads across too many places.
 The prompt may be in Classroom, the notes may be in a document, and the explanation may come from somewhere else entirely.
 Once that happens, even basic coursework starts to feel scattered.

-A Google Classroom study assistant solves that problem by reducing fragmentation.
+A Google Classroom homework help solves that problem by reducing fragmentation.
 QuizHack keeps the coursework page, class notes, and follow-up AI chat closer together so students can stay oriented while working through the assignment.
 The gain is not only speed.
 It is a cleaner process for thinking through the question without losing the surrounding context.

 Assignments in Google Classroom often depend on the exact materials students already have: teacher notes, rubrics, study sheets, reading packets, or shared class documents.
 Those sources are usually more useful than a generic outside explanation because they reflect the way the class actually frames the topic.